 Without taking K-Factor into consideration, app marketers could be ignoring the impact of this formula and underplaying its influence.
 To find out how to calculate K-Factor, read our blog here.

-Boosting ASO with paid marketing
+Boosting App Store optimization with paid marketing

 We spoke to James Bott, CEO & Co-founder of The ASO Co (Part of Jellyfish Group), to learn more.
 “We definitely see a direct link between paid media and both organic installs, and organic keyword rankings.
 Paid can have both a positive and negative effect on organic traffic, so it’s important that you deploy the correct strategy.”